Become an MGEU Workplace Rep

 When you're elected as a workplace rep (the union also sometimes refers to these members as activists), your employer agrees to allow you time to carry out union business.
 Time-off can range from an afternoon meeting with a co-worker who needs help, a day-long training session with the union, or weeks at the bargaining table.

-Every year, the MGEU publishes a schedule of Membership Education programs for stewards, local officers and workplace health and safety representatives in the Membership Education Calendar.
-It features descriptions, requirements and a schedule of all courses offered.
+Every year, the MGEU publishes details about Membership Education programs for stewards, Local officers and workplace health and safety reps in the Membership Education Course Guide.

 Roles and Responsibilities of Workplace Reps